intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 Note: These codes are not intended as the final designation for a given artifact.
 For each artifact, you could simply append a sequentially assigned discriminator - or a unique document name.
 The utility is in being able to quickly (an consistently) search across a large corpus of artifacts and documents (potentially spanning multiple very large projects) - and locate those artifacts which are germaine to your focus.

 For example:
-* A document named  with a prefix of "AA.00.10.100 - some document_name"
+* A document named  with a prefix of "AA.00.10.010 - some document_name"
-* might reside in a directory structure \AA\00\10\100\
+* might reside in a directory structure \AA\00\10\010\
 * or, even it were to be dumped in some higher-level folder - by virtue of the prefix, the sort-ordering of the directory would make locating a document for a given subject matter a relatively painless task.
-* The "AA.00.10.100" prefix would clearying inicate that this document was related to Business Definition > Core Aspects > Business Scope
+* The "AA.00.10.010" prefix would clearying inicate that this document was related to Business Definition > Core Aspects > Business Scope

-Over time, teams would come to know the numbering scheme - and would be able to easily locate documents based on their growing familiarity of the taxonomy.
+Over time, teams would come to know the numbering scheme - and would be able to easily locate documents based on their growing familiarity with the taxonomy.
 ___